Western Mental Health Center, Inc.

 - 24 hours a day

-The state list of crisis phone numbers in each county is available online.
+If you are in a different county, the state list of crisis phone numbers is available online.

 - Granite Falls Office 818 Prentice St, Granite Falls, MN, 56241

 - Ivanhoe Office 336 E George St, Ivanhoe, MN, 56142